Ionizing radiation is emitted by radioactive elements and by equipment such as x-ray and radiation therapy machines.

 Aside from regular monitoring for signs of certain disorders (eg, ophthalmic examination for cataracts, thyroid function studies for thyroid disorders), there is no specific monitoring, screening, or treatment for specific organ injury or cancer.

-Protection from radiation exposure is accomplished by avoiding contamination with radioactive material and by minimizing the duration of exposure, maximizing the distance from the source of radiation, and shielding the source.
-During imaging procedures that involve ionizing radiation and especially during radiation therapy for cancer, the most susceptible parts of the body that are near, but not the target of the of the imaging procedure or therapy, will be shielded to the extent possible with lead.
+Protection from radiation exposure is accomplished by avoiding contamination with radioactive material; by minimizing the duration of exposure; maximizing the distance from the source of radiation, and shielding the source.
+During some imaging procedures that involve ionizing radiation and during radiation therapy, parts of the body that are near, but not the target of the of the imaging procedure or therapy, will be shielded to the extent possible with lead.

 Although shielding of personnel with lead aprons or commercially available transparent shields effectively reduces exposure to low-energy scattered x-rays from diagnostic and interventional imaging studies, these aprons and shields are almost useless in reducing exposure to the high-energy gamma rays produced by radionuclides that would likely be used in a terrorist incident or be released in a nuclear power plant accident.
 In such cases, measures that can minimize exposure include using standard precautions, undergoing decontamination efforts, and maintaining distance from contaminated patients when not actively providing care.